eddieyg/csvjs/packages/core/README.md

 # @csvjs/core
-The core module for processing csv
+The core module for processing csv.

 ## Usage